-The Critical Care Unit at University College Hospital has 35 beds on the third floor of the UCH tower, 10 beds on the first floor of the Grafton Way Building (opening soon) and nine beds on the first floor of the Westmoreland Street site.
+The Critical Care Unit at University College Hospital has 23 beds on the third ﬂoor of the UCH tower, 6 beds on the 6th floor of the UCH tower for perioperative patients, 10 beds on the ﬁrst ﬂoor of the Grafton Way Building and 9 beds on the ﬁrst ﬂoor of the Westmoreland Street site.
 All of these beds are managed and staffed by the same large multidisciplinary team.
 All care is consultant-led.

-There are currently 27 critical care consultants, who together provide 24-hour cover for the University College Hospital and Westmoreland Street critical care units.
-There are strong links with University College London: five consultants have joint appointments and we have three professors amongst our consultant team.
-Critical care, along with anaesthesia, is one of the main themes in the UCLH Comprehensive Biomedical Research Centre; it is the only one in the country to have this theme.
+There are currently 30 critical care consultants, who together provide 24-hour cover for the University College Hospital and Westmoreland Street critical care units.
+There are strong links with University College London: three consultants have joint appointments, all of whom are professors Critical care, along with anaesthesia, is one of the main themes in the UCLH Comprehensive Biomedical Research Centre; it is the only one in the country to have this theme.

 The critical care outreach service is available 24/7.
 It is led by a nurse consultant and includes a Patient Emergency Response and Resuscitation Team (PERRT) that provides prompt, skilled support for all staff across the hospital caring for at-risk and deteriorating patients.
 It also follows-up patients discharged from the Critical Care Unit, in order to optimise their recovery.
 The service reduces cardiac arrests, the morbidity, mortality and hospital stay of high-risk patients.